Keto chocolate gooey cake

 - Melt the butter and set aside to cool slightly.
 Sift together the flour, cocoa powder, and salt, and mix thoroughly.
 Set aside.

 - Using an electric whisk, whisk together the eggs, erythritol (plus optional stevia), and vanilla extract.
-Keep whisking for at least 3 minutes straight until you get a nice, pale and creamy mixture.
+Keep whisking for at least 5 minutes straight until you get a nice, pale, and foamy mixture.

 - Carefully fold the flour-cocoa mixture into the egg mixture and stir until just combined.